 Boss Hogg was rarely seen without his white continental suit and cowboy hat.

-The sheriff's department – Rosco, Enos and Cletus – were almost always seen in their sheriff's uniforms, even in social, off-duty situations.
+The sheriff's department – Rosco, Enos and Cletus – were almost always seen in uniform, even in social, off-duty situations.
 (More than once, Rosco was seen with a beer in his hand... while wearing his sheriff's uniform!)
 And even when out of uniform, Rosco was rarely without his black cowboy hat.

 Mean Character, Nice Actor: Sorrell Booke and James Best, in contrast to their Affably Evil characters Boss Hogg and Rosco P. Coltrane.
 Both were well-respected by their castmates and genuinely loved children... so much that during the height of their popularity — from the peak of the original CBS run to the late 1980s, when the show was one of the top syndicated hits — Best and Booke were available to appear at children's birthday parties, where they would appear in-character as Boss and Rosco (and do several of their comedy bits and pretend that they were going after the Duke boys).